Empowering Strengths,

 Hi, my name is Penelope, but please call me Penny!

-My whole family is neurodivergent, and I have three amazing autistic and ADHD children!
-Every neurodivergent experience is unique, but I also know first-hand what it feels like to do your best while navigating systems, appointments, frustrations, and disappointments — whether for yourself, as a parent or for your child.
+My whole family is neurodivergent, and I have three amazing autistic and ADHD children.
+Every neurodivergent experience is unique, but I also know first-hand what it feels like to do your best while navigating systems, appointments, frustrations, and disappointments.

 Colored circles on a white background with Scrabble tiles spelling 'AUTISM' in the center.